anniejs02/OMG_ML/README.md

-# CRC_CARAMeL
+# Onco Microbiome GEM Machine Learning (OMG-ML)
 Welcome to CRC-CARAMeL: Colorectal Cancer Condition-specific Anticancer Regimen Assessment using Mechanistic Learning.
-This guide walks you through setting up and running CRC-CARAMeL in MATLAB.
+This guide walks you through setting up and running OMG-ML in MATLAB.
 This tool allows for predicting the effect of multi-drug combinations on colorectal cancer (CRC) and the effect of microorganisms on treatment responses.